 Asides from corresponding to a variety of diverse events, flowers also symbolize different feelings and emotions, with each month of the year celebrating its very own flower species.

 Birth Flower for February – Violet

 Beliefs and symbolism

 February’s flower is violet and these particular species symbolize both truth and loyalty.

 A violet is not only a pretty flower boasting a vibrant hue and delicate petals, but it’s also a very symbolic flower and one that embodies faithfulness, humility, chastity, and loyalty.

-Violets are traditionally available in purple and white, and both colours have different meanings.
+Violets are traditionally available in purple and white, and both colors have different meanings.